microsoft/Mastering-the-Marketplace/docs/container/Labs/lab1-create-container-offer-setup/index.md

 1. In the upper right corner of the page, click the link for **Review and publish**.
 1. Looking to the right side of the page, notice that some sections have a green circle and at least one is gray.
 The gray sections are not yet complete, preventing you from taking the next step of publishing your offer.

     > 🗒️The **Plan overview** section of the offer will not pass review and should be gray.
-This is okay for now as we need to fill out the **Plan overview** tab and you can't do that until we have a VM image.
 All other sections should be green.

-1. Ensure all sections pass and are green except **Plan overview**, which will be addressed in the next lab.
+This is okay as you'll finish this section in a later lab.

-1. Go back to all other sections that appear with a gray circle and complete those sections with the guidance provided above.
+1. Go back to all any other sections that appear with a gray circle and complete those sections with the guidance provided above.

 **Congratulations!** You have now finished this lab.

 [Continue to Lab 2](../lab2-prepare-container-deployment/index.md)

-[def]: items/Contoso-Logo-216x216.png